Monique Conti: Southside Flyers

-Conti joined the Southside Flyers for the 2020 season, with the condensed fixture in place as a result of the COVID-19 pandemic allowing Conti to complete the full commitments of both the WNBL and AFL Women's seasons.
-Conti was a member of the Flyers team that won the WNBL championship that season, the Flyers' first since changing their name from the Dandenong Rangers, but did not return for the 2021–22 season after choosing to focus solely on her AFL Women's career.
+Conti joined the Southside Flyers for the 2020 WNBL Hub season in Queensland, with the condensed fixture in place as a result of the COVID-19 pandemic allowing Conti to complete the full commitments of both the WNBL and AFL Women's seasons.
+She helped the Flyers win the championship.
+She did not return for the 2021–22 season after choosing to focus solely on her AFL Women's career.